 The story should have ended there.
 While we all may know that racism is still alive and well in so many of our political institutions, some things are beyond the pale.
 Forty-seven years after Selma, the Supreme Court effectively struck down the heart of the Voting Rights Act, clearing the way for a Pandora’s box of new state laws designed to deny minorities their constitutional right to vote.
 States around the country imposed the greatest voting restrictions since the Jim Crow era.

-Despite Kemp’s actions, black turnout surged to historic levels during early voting.
+Despite Kemp’s actions, African American turnout surged to historic levels during early voting.
 Hence Kemp ramped his efforts into overdrive.
 Forty African American senior citizens were riding a group bus to their poll to cast their early votes, but they were forced off their bus by zealous county clerks, under the guise of protecting the sanctity of a little-known law that prevented “political activities” during county-sponsored events.
 The bus was a non-partisan, non-political ride for members of a senior center to vote.

 Facing the Consequences